djlampert/PyHSPF/examples/README.txt

 The examples provided illustrate how to use PyHSPF and how to think in HSPF.
 Here is a summary of the examples:

 1. Building an HSPF model (hypothetical example with no external data sources)
-2. Building and running the Hunting Creek HSPF model with a daily time step consistent with HSPExp
+2. Building the Hunting Creek HSPF model (the example from HSPExp) with a daily time step
-3. Building the Hunting Creek HSPF model with an hourly time step consistent with HSPExp
+3. Building the Hunting Creek HSPF model with an hourly time step
 4. Utilizing the PyHSPF Postprocessor class to analyze the Hunting Creek example
 5. Performing a calibration of the Hunting Creek watershed with Python and PyHSPF
 6. Repeat of example 1 but illustrating the use of Special Actions